hesketh-carlos/architecture-doc-template/README.md

-# Exemplo de Documentação de Arquitetura
+# Architecture Documentation Example

-Este repositório serve como exemplo de como organizar a documentação de arquitetura de um sistema de software, utilizando boas práticas como o modelo C4 para diagramas e registros de decisões arquiteturais (ADR).
+This repository serves as an example of how to organize the architecture documentation of a software system, following best practices such as the C4 model for diagrams and Architecture Decision Records (ADRs).

-## Estrutura
+## Structure
-- **docs/** → Documentos de arquitetura
+- **docs/** → Architecture documents
-- **diagrams/** → Diagramas (C4, UML, BPMN, etc.)
+- **diagrams/** → Diagrams (C4, UML, BPMN, etc.)
-- **examples/** → Exemplos de código e configuração
+- **examples/** → Code and configuration examples

-## Licença
+## License
-Este conteúdo é licenciado sob a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under the [Creative Commons Zero v1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).